Meningococcal B Vaccine

 Precautions and Contraindications

-Contraindicated in individuals allergic to vaccine components.
-Pregnant and breastfeeding women should use under medical guidance.
+Individuals allergic to vaccine components should not receive the vaccine.
+Pregnant and breastfeeding women should use it under medical guidance.

 Severely immunocompromised individuals may require special considerations.